 LUZON – MINDORO SECTION

-Some of the JECPP churches are in Oriental Mindoro, which has 14 towns and one city.
-Our JECPP Mindoro sectional office is located at Bethel Victoria, Oriental Mindoro.
-In 2006, I, Rev. Eddie Falla, met Rev. Salvador Lachica, who was seeking pastors willing to plant churches under JECPP.
-At that time, I was pastoring an independent church.
+Oriental Mindoro, a region with 14 towns and one city, is home to some JECPP Churches.
+Our JECPP Mindoro sectional office is situated in Bethel Victoria, Oriental Mindoro.
+Rev. Eddie Falla first met Rev. Salvador Lachica in 2006, who was looking for pastors willing to start churches through JECPP Pastor Eddie Falla who was pastoring an independent church at the time.

-God blessed me one day when I met our volunteer leader, brother Jessie Yasona.
-After sharing the word of God with him and his family, they committed their lives to Jesus and offered their house for gathering every Sunday afternoon.
-After meeting in their home for one year, he donated a small lot for the church building.
-Today, we have a beautiful Evangel church building in San Cristobal.
+God blessed him one day when he met their volunteer leader, brother Jessie Yasona.
+After hearing the word of God, he and his family gave their lives to Jesus and offered their home for gatherings every Sunday afternoon.
+After one year of meeting in their home, he donated a small lot to the church building.
+They now have a stunning Evangel church structure in San Cristobal.

-Because of God’s grace and faithfulness, the Mindoro Section established a new church building this year in Upper Bambanin with Bro.
-Alejandro and his daughter, Sis.
-Ashley Dechosa, whom I appointed to lead the church in Upper Bambanin.
-Today, Evangel Family Churches in Mindoro are moving forward.
-Thank God for His grace.
-I gave my thanks to JECPP for caring for us so well.
+The Mindoro Section established a new church building in Upper Bambanin this year with Bro.
+Alejandro and Sis.
+Ashley Dechosa, whom he appointed to lead the church in Upper Bambanin, thanks to God’s grace and faithfulness.
+Evangel Family Churches in Mindoro are currently progressing.
+God be praised for His grace.